Most major cities in Italy have an airport. The main international airports include:

 Tipping is not expected, however it is common to round up bills and to add a few extra Euros if good service was received.

 Italy is a major tourist destination and offers a vast range of natural and historic tourism experiences.
-For more information, visit italia.
+For more information, visit the Italy Tourism Board.